barathis98/barathis98/readme.md

 👋 Hi there!
 I'm Barathi Sridhar, a highly motivated and skilled full-stack developer with experience in designing and developing web applications 🌐, building data pipelines 🚀, and implementing machine learning models 🤖.
 I'm passionate about solving complex problems and delivering innovative solutions to clients 💡.

 🎓 I'm currently pursuing a Master of Science in Information Systems at Northeastern University in Boston, MA.
-I earned my Bachelor of Technology in Computer Science and Engineering from SASTRA University in India in May 2020.

 💻 I have strong skills in JavaScript, Angular, Reactjs, Python, Java, SQL, and database management.
 I'm proficient in a range of tools and technologies, including Git, Bash, Linux, NumPy, Pandas, Sci-Kit Learn, Matplotlib, and more.